|

 rights treaty [nosmoking.ws],

-and persuading Congress to authorize charging smokers
+Congress to authorize charging smokers more for their

+health care.
 More recently he helped to ban cigarette

 advertising in several European countries, and to ban